Painters

 You believe a painting is finished when its intention lands, not when every square inch has been brought to the same polish.
 The unresolved passage at the edge of the canvas is not a failure.
 It is the condition for the resolved passage at the center.

-Steal this: Prepare a canvas with a warm buff or brown imprimatura and keep it as the middle tone in the finished painting.
+Borrow this: Prepare a canvas with a warm buff or brown imprimatura and keep it as the middle tone in the finished painting.
 Paint only the lights and the deepest shadows.
 Leave a third of the surface as the preparation layer, untouched.
-You will find out which passages of your paintings were doing work and which were just keeping busy.

 Adjacent painters